-Warriors, Cavaliers say they’re not going to White House
+Warriors, Cavaliers Say They’re Not Going To White House

 No Eagles players kneeled during the anthem last season.

-“Instead the decision was made to lie, and paint the picture that these players are anti-America, anti-flag and anti-military,” the Eagles’ Malcolm Jenkins wrote in a statement posted to social media Tuesday .
+“Instead the decision was made to lie, and paint the picture that these players are anti-America, anti-flag and anti-military,” the Eagles’ Malcolm Jenkins wrote .

 The WNBA champion Minnesota Lynx haven’t been invited to celebrate their most recent title, something James called “laughable.”
 Villanova, the reigning NCAA men’s champion, has not revealed if an invitation was sent.
 Many members of the U.S. Olympic Team that competed earlier this year in South Korea did not attend a White House reception.